openjdk/jdk/doc/hotspot-style.md

 files.

-* All .inline.hpp files should include their corresponding .hpp file as the first include line with blank line separating it from the rest of the include lines.
+* All .inline.hpp files should include their corresponding .hpp file as the first include line with a blank line separating it from the rest of the include lines.
 Declarations needed by other files should be put in the .hpp file, and not in the .inline.hpp file.
 This rule exists to resolve problems with circular dependencies between .inline.hpp files.